lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/sso/dashboard-login-azure-sso.md

 7. Start TIB by running the binary (`profiles.json` is in the same CWD) See [Install TIB](/docs/advanced-configuration/integrate/3rd-party-identity-providers/#tib) for detailed instructions on how to install TIB
 8. Test that it works:
-   From the broswer call `http://localhost:3010/auth/{PROFILE-NAME-IN-TIB}/openid-connect`
+   From the browser call `http://localhost:3010/auth/{PROFILE-NAME-IN-TIB}/openid-connect`
     - If it's working you'll be redirected to Azures's web page and will be asked to enter your Azure user name and password.
     - If you were successfully authenticated by Azure then you'll be redirected to the Tyk Dashboard and login into it without going through the login page.
 Job's done!
 9. If you need to update your profile then you can use TIB's REST API as follows: